Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

-- Understand semantics: This is a great way to learn the future of keyword research.
+- Understand semantics: This is a great way to learn about the future of keyword research.
 Google doesn’t care that much if you insert the exact keyword 15 times; what it wants to match is the intent.
 If you include one keyword, chances are Google will find 12 others relating to the one.
 You don’t need to include bass fishing rod, bass fishing rods, fishing rods for bass, and every permutation.
 Google picks it up for you if your content is good.

 - Learn the intent: You must know the intent of the keyword.
 Understand there is a big difference between what a buyer will type into Google and what a researcher will put into Google.
 If your content answers a question, you don’t want a buyer.
 If your content sells something, you don’t want a researcher.

 - Spy on the competitors: One of the best ways to perform keyword research is to see what your competitors are doing and follow their lead.
 If someone is ranking number one for the keyword you want, go into your keyword research tool, input their URL, and see what keywords they’re using with the keyword gap.